lwhankins/544project/README.md

 * ~~preliminary results~~
 * ~~update research plan section~~
 * ~~update impacts section~~

-## TODO PO3 Milestone:
-* Update introductory message with a little background information to the effect of "a common misconception is that putting all your money into one account yields the best benefits.
-This is not always the case.
-For example <provide an example where using 2+ accounts yields more than just 1>"

-## Account Explanations
-* 401k
-* Roth 401k
-* CD
-* IRA
-* Savings
-* S&P
-* Taxes (?)

 ## ~~To-Do List for Calculations~~
 * 401K - Luke